Find Affordable College Courses

 105 Yearly Graduations

 West Chester University of Pennsylvania is the 8th most popular school in the nation for students seeking a bachelor's degree in teaching students with disabilities.
 Each year, around 17,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,716 per year, while in-state graduate students, on average, pay $9,288 per year.
-For the 2020-2021 academic year, 105 bachelor's degrees were handed out to teaching students with disabilities majors at WCUPA.
-About 94% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 105 people received their bachelor's degree in teaching students with disabilities from WCUPA.
+Of these students, 95% were women and 7% were members of underrepresented racial-ethnic groups.

 #9